 When employees, at all levels of the organization, are skilled in sustainability knowledge and practices, it will become ten times easier for companies to develop a business strategy fit for the sustainable economy.
 Furthermore, it can contribute to align business goals and purpose all throughout the company.

-Engage employees in the sustainability strategy
+Make employees and active part of the sustainability strategy

 How to develop green upskilling inside the company